 While renovation has certainly been considered over the years, the configuration and layout of the current building has never lent itself to an easy remodel.
 Regarding comprehensive customer flow for ticket sales, ski rentals, wax station and the cafe and lounge, an entirely new footprint would be best.
 To renovate the current facility to satisfactory condition for a nordic ski lodge, the cost might be somewhere nearing $2 million.
 The current building could be torn down and rebuilt from scratch, but land owner TCPUD has decided not to conduct studies at this time to confirm these estimations because a new historic building has been donated and is being considered.

 The donation of the Schilling Residence has launched changes TXC has been needing for years.
 It is also the main reason TCPUD is not considering renovating the current facility.
 Upon accepting the Schilling Residence as a donation, TCPUD has filed a resolution to provide land for the historical lodge, and TCCSEA has filed a resolution to work with TCPUD and the building donor, Mr. Mozart, to reconstruct the Schilling Residence as the new TXC lodge.
-Along with the donated building, Mr. Mozart has already donated $1 million and we are bound to honor his donation and both board resolutions.
+Along with the donated building, Mr. Mozart has already donated nearly $1 million and we are bound to honor his donation and both board resolutions.

 What will happen to the current building?